Christian Clark: Career

-After studying with various acting schools in Sydney and New York, Clark joined the cast of Neighbours in 2006, playing Will Griggs.
+In 2006, Clark joined the cast of long-running soap opera Neighbours, playing the role of Will Griggs.
+His character debuted alongside new fellow Number 30 residents Pepper (Nicky Whelan), Carmella (Natalie Saleeba) and Fraser (Ben Lawson), with Will eventually revealed as being a silent partner in Lassiters.
 Clark chose not to renew his twelve-week contract with Network Ten and departed in January 2007.